-Federal law requires that law enforcement agencies receiving federal funding from the Federal Government must be monitored to ensure compliance with their award conditions and other applicable statutory regulations.
+Federal law requires that law enforcement agencies receiving federal funding from the COPS Office must be monitored to ensure compliance with their award conditions and other applicable statutes and regulations.
 The COPS Office is also interested in tracking the progress of our programs and the advancement of community policing.
 Both aspects of award implementation-compliance and programmatic benefits-are part of the monitoring process coordinated by the U.S. Department of Justice.
-Award monitoring activities conducted by the COPS Office include site visits, enhanced office-based grant reviews, alleged noncompliance reviews, financial and programmatic reporting and audit resolution.
+Award monitoring activities conducted by the COPS Office include site visits, office-based grant reviews, alleged noncompliance reviews, financial and programmatic reporting, and audit resolution.
+As a COPS Office award recipient, you agree to cooperate with and respond to any requests for information pertaining to your award.
+This includes all financial records, such as general accounting ledgers and all supporting documents.
+All information pertinent to the implementation of the award is subject to agency review throughout the life of the award, during the close-out process and for three-years after the submission of the final expenditure report.
+34 U.S.C. § 10385(a) and 2 C.F.R. §§ 200.333 & 200.336.

-Through these monitoring efforts, the COPS Office may seek information including, but not limited to, your agency's compliance with nonsupplanting and both programmatic and financial requirements of the award and your agency's progress toward achieving your community policing strategy/ Program and Monitoring Specialists as well as Auditors are particularly interested in confirming that the purchase of items and services is consistent with the applicant's approved award budget as reflected on the Financial Clearance Memo and Final Funding Memorandum.
+Through these monitoring efforts, the COPS Office may seek information including, but not limited to, your agency's compliance with nonsupplanting and both programmatic and financial requirements of the award and your agency's progress toward achieving your community policing strategy.
+Program and Monitoring Specialists as well as Auditors are particularly interested in confirming that the purchase of items and services is consistent with the applicant's approved award budget as reflected on the Financial Clearance Memo and Final Funding Memorandum.
 All COPS Office recipients will be required to participate in award monitoring activities of the U.S. Department of Justice including, but not limited to, reviews conducted by the COPS Office, the Office of the Inspector General, or any entity designated by the COPS Office.